 Logs and Logging¶

-As Hummingbot is an in-progress, open-access software, it is written for logs to be publicly displayed during operation and available locally for each time an instance is run.
+As Hummingbot is an in-progress, open-access software, logs are available locally for each time an instance is run.
 Logs contain records of what happens when a bot is run, including the results of specified checks and behaviors as well as error tracing.

 Viewing Log Configurations¶